AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

 1. (_Optional_) Enter a new prompt to change the focus of the regenerated content.
 1. Select a _[!UICONTROL Suggested edits]_ option—_[!UICONTROL Rephrase]_, _[!UICONTROL Shorten]_, or _[!UICONTROL Lengthen]_.
 1. Click **[!UICONTROL Generate]**.
-1. If you want to regenerate results again, click the regenerate icon adjacent to _Results_.
+1. If you want to regenerate results, click the regenerate icon adjacent to _Results_.
 1. From the _Results_ that appear, select the desired option and click **[!UICONTROL Replace]**.

    The variant is updated with the revised text.